tayrayb/easy-spigot/README.md

 ```
 The Spigot server is stored in the `Spigot` folder, where you can edit your settings to your hearts delight!
 Throw bukkit/spigot plugins into the `plugins` folder to add even more functionality to your server.

 I wrote this script to simplify the workflow of managing and building spigot.
 I would just like to share it to make everyone else's lives easier.
+Cheers!

 Happy minecrafting!